hamidazad2001/SF_Net-v1/readme.md

 This implementation is based on the paper "FILM: Frame Interpolation for Large Motion" with the GitHub repository at https://github.com/google-research/frame-interpolation.

+> **Note:** This project is currently under updating.
+Some features and documentation may change during this process.

 ## Project Structure

 ```